open-power-ref-design-toolkit/os-services/README-swift.rst

 it will automatically invoke the bootstrap software that is provided by this project.

-General information about the Openstack Swift component can be found at: https://wiki.openstack.org/wiki/Swift
+General information about the OpenStack Swift component can be found at: https://wiki.openstack.org/wiki/Swift

 Installation and Customization